Moonida03/Moonida03/README.md

 ###

-<p align="left">My name is Aida and I'm a python programmer and work with Django, from Iran.</p>
+<p align="left">I'm Aida and I am a python programmer and work with Django, from Iran.</p>

 ###